oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 ```
 Q: Which Java environment should be used to run this example?

-A: The example should be run in a Java environment that includes a servlet and JSP container, specifically using Apache Tomcat as the web server for deploying the JSP pages.
-Additionally, it requires the appropriate JDBC drivers, which can be downloaded from Maven Central.
-Make sure to set the PATH environment variable for the JDK as well.
+A: The example should be run in an integrated development environment (IDE), specifically using IntelliJ IDEA community version as recommended in the documentation.
+Additionally, it will require a Web server with a servlet and JSP container, with Apache Tomcat being the server suggested for deploying the JSP pages (as per the guide).
 ```

   * LLM: gpt-4o-mini